gboysking/serverless-mysql-session-store/README.md

 # MySQLSessionStore

 A custom session store for Express.js using MySQL as the backend storage.
+It is based on the implementation described in [this blog post](https://tobelinuxer.tistory.com/66).

 ## Table of Contents